Acova003/camino/README.md

 ## Key Features

-- Feature 1
-- Feature 2
-- Feature 3
+- Users can record their daily steps
+- View current location
+- Learn information about the city that they are in
+- Subscribe to other users

 ## Tech Stack